Sunday-Oladokun/San-Francisco-Salaries--Data-Cleaning-and-Analysis/README.md

 8. Index of employee with the highest basepay
 9. Employee with the highest basepay
 10. Average BasePay of all employee by year
-11. Average BasePay of all employee by per job title
+11. Average BasePay of all employee per job title
 12. Average BasePay of all employee with job title accountant
 13. Top 5 most common jobs
 14. Percentage of each Job title